Becoming a virtual assistant is no different than starting any other business.

 7 Business Skills for Virtual Assistants

 This process of learning all of these new virtual assistant skills might seem overwhelming at first, especially if you’re a new VA.
-But consider your hard work to be the equivalent of building a strong foundation.
+But consider your hard work to be the equivalent of building a strong foundation and giving you a strong start when you’re ready to find a virtual assistant job (or several!).
 It will support the growth of your business for years to come and keep you on the right trajectory.

 1. The Ability to Plan and Strategize